-Fil ed by the Reg gistrant 🗵 Fil ed by a Party other than the Registrant □ Ch eck the appro priate box: Preliminary Confidentia Definitive P Proxy Statement I, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Proxy Statement Additional Materials Interial under §240.14a-12 CONCERETE PUMIPING Concrete Pumping Holdings, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): × (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Check box i eviously with preliminary materials.
+File ed by the Reg gistrant ⊠ File ed by a Party other than the Registrant □ Ch eck the appro priate box: Preliminary Confidential Definitive P Proxy Statement I, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Proxy Statement Idditional Materials Idditional Ma (Name of Registrant as Specified In Its Charter) - (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): No fee requirements Fee compute (1) ired. ed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Check box i eviously with preliminary materials.
 If any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify filing by registration statement number, or the Form or Schedule and the date of its filing.
 Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:

-NOTICE OF 2021 ANNUAL MEETING OF STOCKHOLDERS
+NOTICE OF 2022 ANNUAL MEETING OF STOCKHOLDERS

-February 26, 2021
+February 28, 2022